miatheunistudent/uni-flutter-app/README.md

 What's almost ready :

-➤ Welcome page with splash screen
+➤ Welcome page with splash screen ( Find images for splash screen)

 ➤ Login page

 ➤ Sign up page

+➤ Forgot password page

 To be made :

+ ➤ Implement Firebase

  ➤ Edit sign-up page and add a dropdown list to select from .json list of uni

- ➤ Home page
+ ➤ Home page (news, posts feed like template)

  ➤ Messages page